 The mirror is the perfect device to play with perception because that is where people can usually find a definitive truth.
 But a mirror never shows the often misguided filters through which human beings are seen by one another.
 To change this, I decided to hack mirrors in a way to make them more “honest”.

 I took cues from headlines and trending topics, drew inspiration from the lives of those around me, and looked deep within myself to find the views I felt are plaguing society on a broad scale.
 Then I silkscreened those views on the surfaces of mirrors so they could act as analog filters of reality, showing those that used the mirrors what others are really seeing.

-Ideally, everyone who interacts with this piece will be faced with a judgement they hold personally or a truism that they are blind to.
+Ideally, everyone that interacts with this piece will be faced with a judgement they hold personally or a truism that they are blind to.
 Through this interaction I hope to inspire others to challenge their perceptions and understand that beneath our biases we aren’t much different from each other after all.